-The next HoMER webinar will take place on Monday 18 January, 5pm (UK time).
+The next HoMER webinar will take place on Monday 12 April at 4pm (UK time).

 After registering, you will receive a confirmation email containing information about joining the meeting via Zoom.